A CORNELL NEWS FEATURE

 Keith Evan Green

-At Cornell University, I am Professor in the department of Design + Environmental Analysis (DEA) with a joint appointment in the Sibley School of Mechanical & Aerospace Engineering (MAE).
-I was previously the Mickel Endowed Chair in Architecture and professor of electrical & computer engineering at Clemson University, and the founding Director of the Institute for Intelligent Materials, Systems & Environments.
-I have researched and taught for extended periods in Auckland (New Zealand), Milan (Italy), Barcelona (Spain), and most recently Delft (Netherlands) where I was Visiting Professor at TU Delft's ID-StudioLab (Faculty of Industrial Design Engineering) and the Hyperbody Research Group (Faculty of Architecture).
+At Cornell University, I am Professor in the department of Design + Environmental Analysis (DEA) and in the Sibley School of Mechanical & Aerospace Engineering (MAE).
+Previously I was Mickel Endowed Chair in Architecture and professor of electrical & computer engineering at Clemson University, and founding Director of Clemson's Institute for Intelligent Materials, Systems & Environments.
+I have researched and/or taught for extended periods in Barcelona, Milan, Auckland (New Zealand), and most recently Delft (Netherlands) where I was Visiting Professor at TU Delft's ID-StudioLab (Faculty of Industrial Design Engineering).

 The ARCHITECTURAL ROBOTICS LAB is defined by radical collaboration.
-Our research-and-teaching participants are drawn from Architecture & Design, Mechanical, Electrical & Computer Engineering, Materials Science & Engineering, Library & Information Science, Computer Science, Cognitive Science, Psychology, Sociology, Education, Digital Humanities, Media and Fine Arts, and the Health Sciences.
-Together, we address problems and opportunities of an increasingly digital world by developing and testing Architectural Robotics - meticulous, artfully-designed, environments that act, think and grow with their inhabitants.
+Our research-and-teaching participants are drawn from Architecture & Design, Mechanical, Electrical & Computer, and Systems Engineering, Materials Science & Engineering, Library & Information Science, Computer Science, Cognitive Science, Psychology, Sociology, Education, Digital Humanities, Media and Fine Arts, Science & Technology Studies, and the Health Sciences.
+Together, we address problems and opportunities of an increasingly digital world by developing and testing meticulous, artfully-designed, cyber-physical environments that act, think, and grow with their inhabitants - Architectural Robotics.

-Informed by human needs and wants and a concern for the planet, the ARL focuses on applications that include: healthcare, creativity and learning, working life, autonomous and space transport, community and civic life, disaster relief, and mass urbanization.
-In designing for these, we dedicate ourselves to understanding populations sometimes overlooked by designers: children, adults aging in place, under-served communities, and individuals of all ages suffering from illness, disabilities and the challenges of dislocation, disassociation, and relocation.
+Informed by human needs, wants, curiosity, and a concern for our survival on the planet, the ARL focuses on applications that include: healthcare, creativity and learning, working life, autonomous vehicles and spacecraft, community and civic life, disaster relief, and mass urbanization.
+In designing for these, we dedicate ourselves to understanding populations sometimes overlooked by designers: children, adults aging in place, under-served communities, and individuals of all ages suffering from illness, disabilities, and the challenges of dislocation, disassociation, and relocation.